idemeum/docs-idemeum/docs-source/reference/js-quickstart.md

 ## :material-file-code: Full working example

-We have completed simple idemeum JavaScript SDK integration with your single-page application.
+We have completed simple idemeum JavaScript SDK integration with our single-page application.

 Here is the example of the full code we have discussed so far.

 ???+ Example "Single-page app integration with idemeum JS SDK"
 	```html